MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Get-Random.md

 the collection up to the number specified by **Count**.
 Enter the objects, a variable that contains the objects, or a command or expression that gets the objects.
 You can also pipe a collection of objects to `Get-Random`.

+Beginning in PowerShell 7, the **InputObject** parameter accepts arrays that can contain an empty string or `$null`.
+The array can be sent down the pipeline or as an **InputObject** parameter value.

 ```yaml
 Type: Object[]